acl-devsign-winter-2018/projects/midterm/README.md

 * Typical browsing behaviors
 * Goals while using your site

+Think carefully about user **stories** here.
+How would each user find your app in the first place?
+What would they have in mind as they arrive?
+What specific steps would they take in (hopefully) arriving at their goal?
+What discoveries might they make along the way?

 ### UX Strategy Document

 Remember to keep your strategy brief, two pages maximum.
 This should include